JocysCom/SqlPropagate/README.md

 # Jocys.com SQL Propagate

-Allows quick execution of multiple SQL scripts with parameters on multiple SQL servers.
+Execute SQL scripts with parameters on multiple database servers.
+Tool is customisable and can be tailored to specific tasks.
+You can change title header, body and initial log panel text to provide help and instructions.

 # Download